The Rowe House

 -

 Wood burners – logs are stacked outside, so help yourself if you need more.
 Please follow guide for safe use.
+The fireplaces, and the chimney in the dining room, will get hot, Please take care, especially if you have any young chilldren with you.

 -